0xFFrancesco/Learning-and-Courses/c-sharp/course1/csharp.md

 -   String: object of the pre-defined class `System.String`.
 It is stored in the Heap, and addressed via a reference variable in the Stack.
 It stores a set ot characters (`char[]`).
 Can contain a maximum number of 2 billion characters;

--   Array notation: single characters are accesible using an array-like notation.
+-   Array notation: single characters are accessible using an array-like notation.
 Example:

 ```cs
     string s = "ABCD";